 Long Term Effects of Narcotics Abuse

-Narcotics is a term that refers to opioid drugs, such as heroin and prescription painkillers like oxycodone, fentanyl, hydrocodone, codeine, and morphine.
+Narcotics is a term that refers to opioid drugs, such as heroin, and prescription painkillers like oxycodone, fentanyl, hydrocodone, codeine, and morphine.
 Narcotics are often misused and abused for their desirable effects, such as pleasure and relaxation.
-Individuals may use them in a number of ways, including snorting, injecting, swallowing, and smoking.
-Chronic narcotics abuse can be harmful and dangerous, leading to many physical and mental health risks.
-Some long-term effects of narcotics abuse are similar no matter which narcotic you misuse or how you misuse it, while other long-term consequences are related to method of administration.1
+Individuals use narcotics in a number of ways, including snorting, injecting, swallowing, and smoking.
+Chronic narcotics abuse is harmful and dangerous, leading to many physical and mental health risks.
+Some long-term effects of narcotics abuse are similar no matter how it is taken, while other long-term consequences are related to specific means of ingestion.1

 The Consequences of Long-Term Narcotics Abuse

-Long-term narcotics abuse can lead to a range of mental and physical health issues, such as:2
+Long-term narcotics abuse generally leads to several mental and physical health issues, such as:2

 • Constipation